DockTail Documentation

 image: nginx:latest

-# No ports needed!
-DockTail proxies directly to container IP
+# No ports needed.
+DockTail proxies directly to the container IP.

 labels: